ciumac1/-3.-/readme.md

 ## Git commit
 What is a **Git commit**?
 In Git, a commit is a snapshot of your repo at a specific point in time.
 To help further understand what a Git commit is, we need to review your Working Directory vs your Staging Directory and how files changes are reflected in your Git repository.

+## Git status
+The **git status** command displays the state of the working directory and the staging area.
+It lets you see which changes have been staged, which haven't, and which files aren't being tracked by *Git*.

+## Basic writing and formatting syntax
+Create sophisticated formatting for your prose and code on GitHub with simple syntax Headings
+To create a heading, add one to six # symbols before your heading text.
+The number of # you use will determine the size of the heading.

+**examples**:

+ # The largest heading

+ ## The second largest heading

+ ###### The smallest heading